VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 Should hybrid athletes prioritize VO2 max training or threshold training?

-For most hybrid athletes, particularly those in their 30s and 40s who are managing concurrent strength and endurance demands, threshold and aerobic base development deserve priority over VO2 max-specific high-intensity work.
+For most hybrid athletes, particularly those in their 30s and 40s managing concurrent strength and endurance demands, threshold and aerobic base development deserve priority over VO2 max-specific high-intensity work.
 Threshold training carries a lower recovery cost than VO2 max intervals, accumulates more safely alongside strength training, and addresses the metabolic quality most directly relevant to sustained hybrid event performance.
 VO2 max work has a place in a complete program, particularly in short blocks before competition, but it is not the most productive focus for year-round aerobic development in most hybrid athletes.

 Conclusion